conference-websites/SIGCOMM-2017/workshop-n2women.md

 ## Support

-This workshop is possible thanks to the generous support of SIGCOMM, IEEE COMSOC, and Google.
+This workshop is possible thanks to the generous support of SIGCOMM, IEEE COMSOC, NSF, Facebook and Google.